3965 North Meridian Street

 Amenities

-Welcome to ‘The Modern’ – 2 bed/2bath open concept end-unit/corner condo with updated outdoor pool, fitness center and underground parking included.
-Utility costs are low with heat, AC & water paid by owner.
-Tenant only pays electric.
-Lots of natural light with balcony plus beautiful kitchen with appliances included, breakfast bar & dining area.
-Gracious bedroom sizes, nice closets plus full guest bath with shower complete the condo.
-Additional features include In-Unit laundry, newly renovated lobby & elevators (with smart phone access to unlock doors for guests).
-Enjoy the convenient, close to everything, Meridian-Kessler location (Downtown, Broad Ripple, Butler Univ, IUPUI, shopping, restaurants & more are minutes away).
-Move in TODAY!
+Beautiful Meridian-Kessler 2 bed/2bath open concept end-unit condo w/updated outdoor pool, fitness center & underground, heated parking included.
+LOW UTILITY COSTS W/HEAT, AC & WATER PAID BY THE OWNER.
+Tenant pays electric.
+Private balcony plus beautiful kitchen with appliances included, breakfast bar & dining area.
+Gracious bedroom sizes, nice closets plus full guest bath w/shower complete the condo.
+Add'l features include In-Unit laundry, newly renovated lobby & elevators (smart phone access to unlock doors for guests).
+Convenient location, 2 blocks from Red Line, easy access to Downtown, Broad Ripple, Butler, shopping, restaurants & more.
+Call for more info, a private showing & move-in immediately.